Commonly asked questions

 - Track more than 3 habits and 3 goals

-- Store the full history of habit check-ins and performance visualization
+- Store the full history of habit check-ins and performance analytics

 - Priority support via email and Twitter